How Open Learning Architecture Sustains Learning—in Crisis or Calm

 I lament the reality that we were warned more than once by many experts and did not listen.
 Now we are unprepared to handle the technical and material divides that prevent many students from accessing the same range of learning experiences.

 Our designs support wellness-learning synergies in times of widespread crisis and displacement.
-One particular shift directly addresses disruptions, delays and other time-loss problems.
+We wanted designs that truly account for disruptions, delays and other time-loss problems.

-Any interruption to this sequence means a loss of time, a loss that is emotionally charged for humans and can lead to anxiety.
+This flies in the face of a persnickety rigid academic construct: the linear, unidirectional sequence of units, chapters and topics within a course.
+A core problem with rigid unidirectional structures is that any interruption to the sequence means a loss of time, a loss that is emotionally charged for humans and can lead to anxiety.

 I realize that academic timeframes run chronologically from end to end, but here I dissect content motion from calendar motion.
 The difference is important.

 So we made design maneuvers that increase resilience through multi-directional content movement when the school calendar is interrupted.
 In effect, students and teachers can move forward even while moving back into content previously “covered.”
 Of course, you would not repeat those learning experiences, but you might delve more deeply or make novel connections.

 These design maneuvers include:

 Our re-designs allow educators to be responsive to their students when schedule disruptions occur.